 The applicant employee must be an Ohio resident who is currently employed directly by an eligible employer at an Ohio facility.

 Any employees, other than employees that are also owners of the company, are eligible for the program as long as they meet the program eligibility guidelines.

-Please note that training will only be considered if submitted at least 30 days prior to the start date of training to allow time for the Ohio Development Services Agency to review and process.
-While the effective date of the Agreement will be the Application approval date, any costs incurred or monies expended by the Applicant on the Project prior to final approval and the execution of the written Agreement, is done at the Applicant's own risk.
-Applicant's decision to go forward does not obligate the state of Ohio to provide state assistance that has not received all required approvals or has not been memorialized in a written Agreement between the Applicant and the state of Ohio.
+While the Effective Date of the Agreement will be August 1, 2013, any costs incurred or monies expended by the applicant on the project prior to final approval and the execution of the written agreement, is done at the applicant's own risk.
+Applicant's decision to go forward does not obligate the State of Ohio to provide state assistance that has not received all required approvals or has not been memorialized in a written agreement between the applicant and the state of Ohio.
 All training must begin August 1, 2013 or later and must be completed by June 30, 2014.